Should You Shock Your Pool After Rain? When & How Guide

 Rain is naturally acidic (pH 5.0-6.5), so expect your pool pH to drop.
 Always adjust pH to 7.4-7.6 before shocking for maximum chlorine effectiveness.

-If pH drops below 7.0, add sodium bicarbonate (baking soda):
+If pH drops below 7.0, use our pH calculator to determine how much sodium bicarbonate (baking soda) to add:

 Common Mistakes to Avoid